 The demand for consumption of fish has increased significantly in recent years due to the desire of consumers to eat healthier food.
 The market has responded by producing a huge variety of fresh and processed fish products.
 As a result, the fraudulent substitution of lower grade fish for higher grade fish has become a huge issue in the fishing industry (Reference 1).
 The substitution of commercially lower value fish can be done voluntarily or can be a result of mistaken substitution because the species look very similar to each other.
-To verify the quality of fish and seafood products and ensuring the information on the label is correct as far as quality and origin is concerned is very important.
+Verifying the quality of fish and seafood products and ensuring that the information on the label is correct (as far as quality and origin is concerned) is very important.

 NIR spectroscopy is the most versatile method of doing this type of testing because of its sensitivity to organic molecules, its ease of use and cost effectiveness.
 The recent technological development in spectroscopic instrumentation, and the availability of miniaturized and handheld spectrometers on the market, will help this identity verification task in the food sector.
 It also needs to be mentioned that there are other competing techniques such as Nuclear Magnetic Resonance (NMR) (Reference 1), Hyper-spectral imaging (Reference 1,2) and fluorescence spectroscopy (Reference 1) that are capable of detecting fraud in the fishing industry.
 Sometimes these techniques can be used in collaboration with each other.
 However, the article focuses on the role of Near-IR spectroscopy for this task.
 Analytical approaches such as chemometrics play an important role in falsification detection because they are able to recognize similarities and differences within the spectra that can be used to distinguish fraudulent substitution in the fish industry.

 When it comes to the authenticity issues in the fish industry, four categories can be named (Reference 1) which are